CarsonScott/Knowledge-Discovery-Agents/README.md

 Specific input patterns can cause internal events to trigger within another agent.
 For example, the language-building system used to construct sentences may be triggered externally by another agent, whose signal patterns activate the receiving agent’s language system.
 An agent’s resistance to external signals is very weak at the initial stage but over time becomes stronger, resulting in an agent who’s highly self-driven and less influenced by the environment.

 The system eventually conforms to a set of collectively-established behavioral norms.
-Conformity is essential to maintaining order within social systems.
-Conformity exerts a suppressive force on individuals that behave in a way that deviates from the social, political, or ideological standards of the society.
-These “taboo” individuals may pose a threat to the population itself, or to the stability/organization of the current social system, for instance the distribution of resources across various social classes within the population.
+Conformity is essential to maintaining order within social systems because it exerts a suppressive force on individuals who behave in a way which deviates from social, political, or ideological standards of the society.
+These “taboo” individuals pose a threat to the wellbeing of others, or to the stability and organization of the current social system, such as the distribution of resources across various social classes within the population.

 ## Memory, Communication, and Extracting Messages